 Custodial credit risk refers to the risk that in the event of the failure of a depository financial institution, the depositor will not be able to recover the deposits.
 Deposits are exposed to custodial credit risk if they are not covered by depository insurance and are not otherwise collateralized.
-The Organization's financial instruments that are subject to concentrations of credit risk consist of cash deposited with financial institutions and stocks/equities held by broker.
+The Organization's financial institutions and stocks/equities held by broker.
 The Organization maintains cash deposit balances with financial institutions considered by management as credit-worthy and strong.
 These deposit balances may occasionally exceed limits insured by the Federal Deposit Insurance Corporation (FDIC), which is \$250,000 per customer per bank.
-At December 31, 2015 and 2014, the Organization's deposit balances with certain financial institutions exceeded the FDIC insured limit by a combined total of approximately \$1,078,473 and \$390,440, respectively, which were not otherwise insured.
-The Organization did not experience any loss of assets resulting from a custodial credit risk during the years ended December 31, 2015 and 2014.
+At December 31, 2016 and 2015, the Organization's deposit balances with certain financial institutions exceeded the FDIC insured limit by a combined total of \$710,640 and \$1,078,473, respectively, which were not otherwise insured.
+The Organization did not experience any loss of assets resulting from a custodial credit risk during the years ended December 31, 2016 and 2015.